 Before an innovation is adopted it undergoes an assessment, which has a number of goals:

-As part of the initial assessment, innovators are asked to complete a health technology innovation form, which will help guide, planning, and identify the right people and resources to help develop the innovation.
+As part of the initial assessment, innovators are asked to complete an innovation intake form, which will help guide, planning, and identify the right people and resources to help develop the innovation.
+For a copy of the form, contact us at firstname.lastname@example.org.